AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 ### Suggest Filtering Rules

-You will find a lot of open issues in the [GitHub filter repository](https://github.com/AdguardTeam/AdguardFilters/issues).
-Each references a problem with some website—a missed ad, a false positive, etc.—so choose any one and suggest your own rules in the comments.
-AdGuard filter engineers will review your suggestions, and if they find them correct, your rules will be added to AdGuard filters.
+You will find many open issues in the [GitHub filter repository](https://github.com/AdguardTeam/AdguardFilters/issues).
+Each one refers to a problem with a website, such as a missed ad or a false positive.
+Pick one of them and suggest your own rules in the comments.
+AdGuard filter engineers will review your suggestions and, if approved, your rules will be added to AdGuard filters.

-Here is the [official documentation](https://kb.adguard.com/general/how-to-create-your-own-ad-filters) on AdGuard filtering rules syntax.
-You'll need to read it before you'll be able to create your own filtering rules.
+Here is the [official documentation](https://kb.adguard.com/general/how-to-create-your-own-ad-filters) on the syntax of AdGuard filtering rules.
+Please read it carefully; it will help you create your own filtering rules.

 ### Other ways to contribute